anoma/nspec/docs/arch/node/engines/identity_management_behaviour.juvix.md

    - Reply is sent back to the original requester
    - Uses mailbox 0 (default mailbox for responses)

-#### Important Notes
+!!! warning "Important Notes"

     - All spawned engines inherit the backend from the generation request
     - Engine references are managed through the identity management engine's state
     - Capabilities can only be restricted when connecting, never expanded
     - The system maintains a mapping between identities and their associated engine references
     - Each identity maintains its own separate set of engines
     - State updates are atomic - either all parts succeed or none do

 ## Action arguments